cpezzato/panda_simulation/README.md

-# panda_simulation
+# panda_simulation (work-in-progress)

 Repository for the dynamic simulation of the Franka Emika Panda robot arm in Gazebo.
-It contains two packages:
+It contains 4 packages:

 - franka_description: it contains the description of the robot
+- franka_gazebo: definition of the world with aruco markers
 - panda_simulation: package for launching the simulation loading a jointEffortController for each joint
+- aruco_ros: ROS wrapper for using ArUco libraries

 The packages are a modified versions of the following: